UniMath/agda-unimath/src/linear-algebra/rational-modules.lagda.md

   {l : Level} (A : Ab l)
   where

-  is-rational-is-rational-right-module-Ab :
+  is-rational-extension-is-rational-extension-right-module-Ab :
-    is-rational-right-module-Ab A →
+    is-rational-extension-right-module-Ab A →
-    is-rational-module-Ab A
+    is-rational-extension-module-Ab A
-  is-rational-is-rational-right-module-Ab H =
+  is-rational-extension-is-rational-extension-right-module-Ab H =
-    is-rational-is-rational-op-Ring
+    is-rational-extension-is-rational-extension-op-Ring
       ( endomorphism-ring-Ab A)
-      ( is-rational-has-rational-hom-Ring
+      ( is-rational-extension-has-rational-hom-Ring
         ( op-Ring (endomorphism-ring-Ab A))
         ( H))

-  is-rational-right-module-is-rational-module-Ab :
+  is-rational-extension-right-module-is-rational-extension-module-Ab :
-    is-rational-module-Ab A →
+    is-rational-extension-module-Ab A →
-    is-rational-right-module-Ab A
+    is-rational-extension-right-module-Ab A
-  is-rational-right-module-is-rational-module-Ab H =
+  is-rational-extension-right-module-is-rational-extension-module-Ab H =
-    initial-hom-Rational-Ring
+    initial-hom-Rational-Extension-Ring
-      ( op-Rational-Ring (endomorphism-ring-Ab A , H))
+      ( op-Rational-Extension-Ring (endomorphism-ring-Ab A , H))

 module _
   {l : Level}